Vasilispapg/MLEx3-Instance-Based/README.md

 Author: Papagrigoriou Vasileios Savvas (vpapagr@csd.auth.gr)

 ## Introduction
-This document outlines exercises conducted in the AI class, focusing on Logistic Regression, Linear Regression, and Instance-Based Learning.
+This document outlines exercises conducted in the ML class, focusing on Logistic Regression, Linear Regression, and Instance-Based Learning.
 The exercises involve analyzing a diabetes dataset and a wine quality dataset using various techniques to predict outcomes and understand key features.

 ## Exercise 1: Logistic Regression
 Detailed steps and analysis for implementing logistic regression to predict diabetes outcomes, using accuracy as the evaluation metric.